Neelofer Qadir

 Currently, Neelofer is working on her first book project, tentatively titled Afrasian Imaginaries: Global Capitalism in Indian Ocean Worlds.
 The book is an interdisciplinary, multi-sited study that attends to the rich historical and contemporary relationships between African and Asian Indian Ocean communities.
 By centralizing how multidirectional migrancy figures into histories of global racial capitalism that have otherwise been scripted as narratives of unidirectional migrations, Afrasian Imaginaries seeks to rescript how histories of capitalism have been told.

-At UNCG, Neelofer teaches courses on 20th and 21st century literary and cultural studies focusing on Africa, Asia, and the Caribbean; colonialism, postcolonialism, and empire studies; histories of global capitalism; race, gender, and sexuality studies.
+At GSU, Neelofer teaches courses on 20th and 21st century literary and cultural studies focusing on Africa, Asia, and the Caribbean; colonialism, postcolonialism, and empire studies; histories of global capitalism; race, gender, and sexuality studies.